content-left-bg.png

 In Junior students have the opportunity to experience fundamental social science subjects.
 History and Geography topics teach students how to question, inquire, and think critically about the world over time and our impact on the world now.
 In our Civics topics, students develop skills of being a global citizen with an awareness of rights and responsibilities of Government and individuals – including an introduction to Law.

 One of our most popular electives is economics and business, where students explore the global flow of resources, finances, and economic challenges and complexities.
-We also offer French as an elective for students who wish to learn a new language (with other languages also being considered for 2021) to learn how to communicate in new ways, and build their intercultural capabilities.

 In Senior this expands further and students can choose to specialise in subjects that can lead to a diverse range of careers after school and our Certificate III in Business even allows students to graduate with a qualification as they continue onto further study or directly into work straight after school.